Secondary School Teacher

 Voluntary bonding scheme in hard-to-staff schools

-Secondary school teachers who work in schools identified as hard to staff may be eligible for an extra $10,500 after three consecutive years of teaching, and $3,500 after teaching for four and five years.
+Secondary school teachers who work in schools identified as hard to staff may be eligible for an extra $10,500 after three consecutive years of teaching, then $3,500 after the fourth year, and a further $3,500 after the fifth year.

-Secondary school teachers who teach in private or independent schools may earn an extra $2,000 to $3,000 a year.
+Secondary school teachers who teach in private schools may earn higher salaries.

 (This information is a guide only.
 Find out more about the sources of our pay information)